 The short answer is yes, HostGator is a well know PHP web host that offers MySQL and advanced server caching, so, it has all the programming languages to run a CMS like WordPress and others smoothly.

-As HostGator is fully compatible with WordPress, bloggers prefer using it for a long time, but wait, many neglect the fact that shared hosting does not mean installing a blog and bombard it with thousands of visits per day without making issues.
+As HostGator is fully compatible with WordPress, bloggers prefer using it for a long time, but wait, many neglects the fact that shared hosting does not mean installing a blog and bombard it with thousands of visits per day without making issues.
 That’s why it’s better to upgrade to a VPS when your blog received lots of traffic as any PHP and MySQL software won’t handle high traffic without issues on the same server that other sites use and share resources with.

 On the other hand, the HostGator managed hosting is compatible with WordPress blogs without worrying about speed and resources, that’s because every blog gets its dedicated resources like RAM, ad CPU, and this, no other site will be affected when some blogs excessively use the server resources.